Eliminate litter. End waste. Improve places.

 An all-in Deposit Return Scheme (DRS) is essential to Keep Britain Tidy’s plan to turn the rising tide on litter.

-Along with plans for Extended Producer Responsibility (EPR) reforms it has huge potential to address the litter crisis and create a more circular economy, meaning that valuable materials and retrieved and reused rather than ending up in landfill.
+Along with plans for Extended Producer Responsibility (EPR) reforms*, DRS has huge potential to address the litter crisis and create a more circular economy, meaning that valuable materials and retrieved and reused rather than ending up in landfill.

 Estimates suggest that over 8 billion drinks containers are wasted across the UK each year – meaning they are landfilled, incinerated or lost into our waterways – and Keep Britain Tidy’s National Litter Survey has demonstrated that, by volume, drinks containers make up 75% of the litter found on our streets.